Catholic Charities of Herkimer County

 Food Sense Program

 Food Sense is a food co-op program offering quality food at a reasonable price, with an estimated savings of up to $15 a unit over retail.
 There are no age, income, or geographic requirements for the community Food Sense Program.
 All are welcome to participate.
-You may order as many units of food as you wish for $15.50 a unit.
+You may order as many units of food as you wish for $20.50 a unit.
 Bonus items are also available for purchase.
 SNAP is welcomed.
+For Information on Emergency Feeding Programs in Herkimer County, please click here.

 America Reads Program